Setting up Yadle » Indexing » Indexing Overview

 - Each index will have a running process on the device it is defined for.

-- Only the device owner (typically the “yadle” account) can modify indexing settings.
+- Only the device owner (typically the “yadle” account) or a delegate can modify indexing settings.